Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 7658 questions found out of 11324 clips
+* 7714 questions found out of 11386 clips
-* 7357 non-trolling & on-topic questions found out of 7658 total questions
+* 7412 non-trolling & on-topic questions found out of 7714 total questions
-* 415 questions found with no other references
+* 430 questions found with no other references
 ## grouped by date
+* 2023-09-26: 16 of 55 questions found with no other references
 * 2023-09-19: 4 of 40 questions found with no other references
 * 2023-09-05: 18 of 69 questions found with no other references
 * 2023-09-01: 1 of 2 questions found with no other references